This site is my small tribute to the men of all navies who served on ships in WW2. Never forget what they did!

 - You can use the IE8 Web Slice capability to keep in touch with the voting for your favourite pictures - More info here.

 - there is a growing portfolio of very detailed drawings showing how each cruiser evolved through its lifetime.
 Examples are shown below.
 They are very detailed and the result of immense research by Eric Leon and 'Nimitz', together with many helpers around the world.
 They are unique and only available on this site.
-You can vote below for their next projects.

 - to find all the information on a particular ship, action, or subject - use the Site search - every word on the 426 pages is indexed